In this article, we will see

 Ok, let's do it

-We have an email adress (no mail will be sent) and a password, we are now ready for the install process, we can now run the following command:
+We have an email address (no mail will be sent) and a password, we are ready for the installation process, so let's execute the following command:

 php artisan twill:install